ESA-EarthCODE/portal/pages/ecosystem.md

 # EarthCODE's Ecosystem

-The EarthCODE ecosystem integrates tools, platforms, and communities to support FAIR Science for EarthAction.
-The four pillars of EarthCODE are the Open Science Catalog, the ESA Project Results Repository, the EarthCODE integrated platforms and the EarthCODE Community.
+The EarthCODE ecosystem integrates tools, services, and community that support FAIR Science for Earth Action.
+To turn EO data into open, lasting, and impactful science, EarthCODE offers:

-EarthCODE is closely linked with its sister initiative, APEx, which focuses on taking scientific results to a higher Technology Readiness Level.
+* **Sponsored access ESA and partner cloud computing platforms** tailored to your research goals.
+* **FAIR Data & workflow engineering support** to complement your scientific expertise.
+* **Persistent publication of your research outputs** with DOIs in the Open Science Catalogue.
+* **Long-term storage & preservation of results** in ESA-managed repository.
+* **A hub to share and find** open data & reproducible methods.
+* **An open forum** for your science projects and communities.

+EarthCODE works in synergy with APEx, which supports the maturation of scientific developments into operational applications.

+Sign in to the EarthCODE Portal for Single Sign-On (SSO) access to all integrated platforms and community resources.

 <a class="VPButton cta primary" href="https://workspace.earthcode.eox.at/" target="_blank">Sign in</a><br />
-to the EarthCODE Portal for Single Sign On (SSO) access the integrated platforms.

 <img src="/img/EarthCODE_Ecosystem.png"/>